-Table 24: Security Functions provided by the MultiApp V4.0.1 with PACE
+Table 22: Security Functions provided by the MultiApp V4.1 with PACE

-The SF.REL function provides the protection of data on the TOE as detailed in next table.
+The SF.REL function provides the protection of data on the TOE as detailed in next table

+The of the land on provided the protection of data on the relation data and the . table.
 Provides physical protection of the TOE and preservation of TOE secure state as defined in FPT_PHP.3; FPT_FLS.1 Addresses the inherent leakage to TOE cryptographic operation FPT_EMS.1 Provides the TOE test mechanisms as defined in FPT_TST.1 Provides protection against misuse of TOE test features as defined in FMT_LIM.1/PERSO and FMT_LIM.2/PERSO